wesen1/various-cube-scripts/Spam Map Upload/README.md

 With this script you can save a map thousands of time with random names and then upload all of the saved maps to as many servers as you wish.

 # Installation
-Copy the spam_map_upload.cfg file to your AssaultCube scripts folder.
+Copy the spam-map-upload.cfg file to your AssaultCube scripts folder.

 # Usage